BLACKPINK “GO” Korean Slang Explained — 가자, ㄱㄱ, 달려, and 가보자고 in the DEADLINE Era (Updated May 2026)

 🎵 What Is BLACKPINK’s “GO” in the DEADLINE Era?

 BLACKPINK’s DEADLINE era gives this article a clear cultural frame.
-YG Entertainment lists DEADLINE as BLACKPINK’s third mini album, released on February 27, 2026, with a five-track list that includes “JUMP,” “GO,” “Me and my,” “Champion,” and “Fxxxboy.”
-Apple Music also presents DEADLINE as a five-song EP and describes “GO” as the lead single.
-That matters because “GO” is not a slow, complicated word.
-It is short, direct, and designed to carry motion.
+YG Entertainment lists DEADLINE as BLACKPINK’s third mini album, released on February 27, 2026.
+Apple Music also presents DEADLINE as a five-song EP.
+Reuters reported BLACKPINK’s return with the DEADLINE EP and described the release-day context around the group’s first new group project in more than three years.
+That matters because this article treats “GO” as comeback energy and fan-language motion, not as a one-to-one official Korean translation.

 🔊 Pronunciation: gada